gleim/LangChainjs-LLM/README.md

-# LangChain.js LLM Template
+# LangChain.js LLM

-This is a LangChain LLM template that allows you to train your own custom AI model on any data you want.
+This is LangChain LLM framework to train custom AI.

 ## Setup
 1. Provide all the information you want your LLM to be trained on in the `training` directory in markdown files.
 Folder depth doesn't matter.